L. J. Weet Company

-Sally Hill, granddaughter of Lee and Maria, remembers working at the pickle plant with her grandparents while growing up.
+Sally Hill, granddaughter of Lee and Maria, worked at the pickle plant with her grandparents while growing up.
 She fondly remembers the delicious smell that filled the shop when her grandfather was cooking his syrups.
 She also learned to love olives imported directly from Spain.
 Sherry Menardi Loy's grandmother also worked for Weet.
 "My mom said she always smelled like pickles when she came home," Loy recalls.

 Leander Casper Weet passed away in Presbyterian University Hospital on August 30, 1963, at the age of seventy-three.
 His funeral was held at DeBor Funeral Home and he was buried at Queen of Heaven Cemetery in Peter's Township.

 His son, Leo Joseph Weet, died the following May, at age forty-eight.
 The pickle and olive business was sold and Maria retired.
 She lived another quarter century, passing on June 25, 1988 at the ripe-old age of ninety-four.